 State appropriations.
-State appropriations remained unchanged at \$41.4 million between fiscal years 2021 and 2020.
-For fiscal year 2022, the University has received an appropriation for operations of \$43.5 million and a separate appropriation for teacher preparedness of \$0.5 million.
+State appropriations increased \$2.1 million to \$43.5 million between fiscal years 2022 and 2021.
+For fiscal year 2023, the University has received an appropriation for operations of \$43.5 million.

 Tuition and fees.
 Since 2003, the University has been limited in its ability to increase tuition.
 Under Public Act 93-0228, tuition charged to an undergraduate student cannot increase, above the amount charged when the student enrolled, for four continuous academic years, with limited exceptions.
 Consequently, the University must establish a tuition rate for incoming students that takes into account all potential cost increases and the rate of inflation.
-For the fall semester of 2021, the University increased tuition and fee rates for incoming students \$15.84 per credit hour, or 3.7%, over the rate paid by students starting in the fall semester of 2020.
-The University is unable to estimate potential tuition and fee increases for fiscal year 2023.
+For the fall semester of 2022, the University increased tuition rates for incoming students \$7.89 per credit hour, or 2.5%, over the rate paid by students starting in the fall semester of 2021.
+The University is unable to estimate potential tuition and fee increases for fall semester of 2023.

 Enrollment.
 After several years of declining enrollment, the University believes that it has stabilized its enrollment.
 The University has rebranded itself and expanded its marketing efforts to let people know the value of the University.
-For fall of 2021, the University's headcount decreased 0.2% over fall of 2020.
-Credit hours decreased by a negligible amount from fall of 2021 to fall of 2020.
+For fall of 2022, the University's degree-seeking student headcount increased 3.19% over fall of 2021.
+Degree-seeking student credit hours increased by 3.86% from fall of 2021 to fall of 2022.

 Housing.
 University-owned housing rates are not under the same limitations as tuition.
 However, they are limited by rates charged in the local housing market for similar accommodations.
 All freshman are required to live in University-owned housing, and all other students are encouraged to live there, because it has been the University's experience that students living in University-owned housing graduate at a higher rate and with higher grade point averages.
-For the fall semester of 2021, the typical room and board rate for a full-time student increased \$143 to \$5,274 from the fall semester of 2020.
+For the fall semester of 2022, the typical room and board rate for a full-time student increased \$132 to \$5,406 from the fall semester of 2021.